 Nurse surprised by complainant's injuries, sailor's sexual assault trial told

-Darren Smalley, right, a British sailor charged with sexual assault causing bodily harm, walks outside the court room in Nova Scotia Supreme Court in Halifax on Wednesday, Sept.
+Simon Radford, a British sailor charged with sexual assault causing bodily harm, walks outside the court room in Nova Scotia Supreme Court in Halifax on Wednesday, Sept.
 5, 2018.
+Fellow sailor Darren Smalley also facing charges in the incident.
 THE CANADIAN PRESS/Andrew Vaughan

-HALIFAX -- A nurse who examined a young Halifax woman after she was allegedly sexually assaulted by British sailors says she was surprised by some of her injuries, describing the case as one of the more "significant" she has handled.
+HALIFAX -- A nurse who examined a young Halifax woman after she was allegedly sexually assaulted by British sailors has testified she was surprised by some of her injuries, describing the case as one of the more "significant" she has handled.

-Nickerson testified in Nova Scotia Supreme Court that there were certain injuries on the complainant's genitals that surprised her because they were not injuries she had commonly found before on sexual assault complainants.
+Testifying in Nova Scotia Supreme Court at the trial of U.K. sailor Darren Smalley, Nickerson said there were certain injuries on the complainant's genitals that surprised her because they were not injuries she had commonly found before on sexual assault complainants.

-She says the variety and number of injuries on the woman's genitals made it one of her more "significant" cases in her eight years as a sexual assault nurse.
+"The variety of injuries and also the amount... during the time I was practising as a sexual assault nurse, this would have been one of the more significant cases," said Nickerson, who was a sexual assault nurse for eight years.

-She testified that certain injuries were consistent with non-consensual sexual activity, but conceded under cross-examination that there were other possible causes.
+She testified that certain injuries were consistent with non-consensual sexual activity, but conceded under cross-examination by defence lawyer Ian Hutchison that there were other possible causes.

 The complainant has testified that she was gang raped by at least three men.